 The use of video during the interview process has become more and more common in recent years.
 If you have not yet had the pleasure of participating in a video interview, you likely will soon.
 But what should you expect from a video interview?
 And what is the best way to prepare for one?

-Thanks to rapid advances in video technology in recent years, companies are increasingly looking to video interviews to reach the maximum number of candidates, whilst at the same time saving time and money for both the business and the candidates.
+Thanks to rapid advances in video technology in recent years, more companies are looking to video interviews to reach the maximum number of candidates while saving time and money for both the business and the candidates.

-The prospect of a video interview can understandably be a cause of concern for some candidates, however with the right preparation a video interview need not be any more nerve-wracking than a regular interview.
-The following guide will provide insight into various points to think about if you have an upcoming video interview, as well as offer some tips to assist you to present the best version of yourself.
+The prospect of a video interview can be a cause of concern for some candidates.
+However, a video interview need not be any more nerve-wracking than a regular interview with the proper preparation.
+Our career transition specialists have compiled the following guide to provide insight into various points to think about if you have an upcoming video interview, and offer some tips to help you present the best version of yourself.

 VIDEO INTERVIEW TYPES

-Video interviews can take a number of forms.
-The most common of which are live interviews and taped interviews.
+Video interviews can take several forms.
+The most common two are live and taped interviews.

 Live video interviews

-Live interviews are very similar to regular interviews, except that they are conducted on an online platform such as Skype, Zoom or Google Hangout.
-They usually follow a similar format to a regular interview where you are seated in front of one or more interviewer, responding to questions – the only difference being that you are looking at a screen.
+Live interviews are like traditional interviews, except they are conducted on an online platform such as Skype, Zoom, or Google Hangout.
+They usually follow a similar format to a regular interview where you are seated in front of one or more interviewers, responding to questions – the only difference is that you are looking at a screen.

-Accessing the interview is usually fairly straightforward as the interviewer will most likely send you a link or an invite, or just call you on your account.
-Some things to note would be making sure that you have the required software on your device (if any is needed) and that your username and profile picture are work appropriate.
-If they are not, it might be wise to set up a new account to use for career related purposes.
+Accessing the interview is usually straightforward, as the interviewer will most likely send you a link or an invite or call you on your account.
+Ensure you have the required software on your device (if any is needed) and that your username and profile picture are work-appropriate.
+If they are not, it might be wise to set up a new account to use for career-related purposes.

 Taped video interviews

-Taped interviews are on the increase recently, particularly as part of the screening process for larger organisations.
+Taped interviews have recently increased, particularly as part of the screening process for larger organisations.
 They usually take the form of pre-selected interview questions, either written or pre-recorded in video format, to which you record a video response.
-There is usually a set amount of time (e.g. 30 seconds or a minute) in which to record your answer.
-Sometimes you will be allowed just one attempt to answer, other times you may have unlimited attempts.
+There is usually a set amount of time (e.g., 30 seconds or a minute) in which to record your answer.
+Sometimes you will be allowed just one attempt to answer; other times, you may have unlimited attempts.

 It is important not to let the slightly unnatural format of this type of interview put you off.
-Sitting and talking to a camera with no person in the room can feel odd at times so it is helpful to do some practice runs, ideally with the questions that will be asked in the interview.
+Sitting and talking to a camera with no person in the room can sometimes feel odd, so it is helpful to do some practice runs, ideally with the questions they may ask in an interview.
 If you do not have these, practicing some typical interview questions will help you to become familiar with the feeling of talking into a camera.
 You can then also review the video and adjust as necessary.

 TIPS FOR A GREAT VIDEO INTERVIEW